trinodb/presentations/presentations/sql-functions/2-aggregation.md

 FROM tpch.tiny.orders;
 ```

-This example has an error of 1.66%, but is faster.
+This example has a statistical standard deviation of 1.66%, but is faster.

 -vertical
 ##  Approximate percentiles